ahknight/stfc-notes/crews.md

 Five will provide significant mitigation, especially when paired with another Borg officer.
 That mitigation is based on the Health stat, so pairing with Seven will boost the Health stats of all officers at least 75%.
 The remaining slot is taken by a triangle officer.

 If you don't have a high enough cumulative stat for the triangle officer, you can swap out Seven for Eight or Nine as needed and include Hemmer below decks to raise Health that way.

+### Five/Khan/Lorca

+Similar to the above, except for ships/players with enough mitigation this swaps for rapidly-increasing damage with the combination of a breach officer and a steady crit chance increase.

 # Base Hits